 The one major constraint in painting is that you have a box of some kind that defines the boundaries of your painting.

-The problem of painting is that what happens within that box is completely up to you!
+The problem with painting is that what happens within that box is completely up to you!
 There are no rules whatsoever.
 There’s no gravity for example.
 Things can float.

 You can and must create your own rules if you want to make sense of the situation… but you don’t have to abide by them.
 Ironically, this is why there are so many “bad” paintings and this is also why so many businesses fail to realize their true potential: